School Newsletters: Improve your School Marketing

 Why can’t someone on my team or even my students create a school newsletter?

-As a former yearbook adviser himself, Kidder frequently points out to school superintendents that having their high school journalism class produce the number one communication tool to your community — the school newsletter — is very bad idea:
+As a former yearbook adviser himself, Kidder frequently points out to school superintendents that having their high school journalism class produce the number one communication tool to your community — the school newsletter — is a very bad idea:

 “I’ve had some talented students over the years myself, and I can understand the concept of an administrator wanting to make the official school newsletter a ‘real-world, educational experience’ for the students—as well as save a little money for the district.
 However, in the age of school open enrollment/school choice, online schools, charter schools and even home-schooling, there can be literally millions of dollars at stake.
 That is not a role for a student, no matter how talented, who has not graduated high school.”